Binge Networks

 Binge Networks is a subscription-based video streaming service.
 It was founded by Bonnie Bruderer, who is its CEO.

 Background

-Binge Networks headquarters is located in Florida.
+Binge Networks headquarters is located in Florida and provides distribution and licensing services for producers, filmmakers, and content creators.
 It has built into over 100 smart TV networks allowing content creators to syndicate and monetize.
-Some of Binge's streaming media platforms are Apple, Roku, and Amazon apps.
+Some of Binge's streaming partners are Apple, Roku, and Amazon apps.